The world was made to be lived in. It is not natural for people to be confined to their homes.

 The world doesn't slow down just so we could deal with this virus.
 This whole quarantine is based on the assumption that other crises won't pop up in the future.
 Postponing immunity increases the likelihood that the virus will spring up again next year, or some future year; but there's no guarantee we won't be in the midst of some other crisis if and when it does.
 If and when it comes again, we could be dealing with the aftermath of a bad natural disaster, or another virus, or even a war.
 We could have a perfect storm if the virus pops up again due to our lack of immunity--while we are in the middle of another great crisis.
 It would have been better to bite the bullet now, rather than give the virus time to mutate before enough people grow immune.
-It wouldn't have been as bad as a severe flue season if we just did it that way---the common sense way.
+It would have been just a bad flu season if we just did it that way---the common sense way.

 In the U.S., as of April 13 the number of deaths is around 21,000 according to the CDC.
 This seems like an alarming number, but this is still less than half of the number of those who died from influenza in the U.S. in the 2017-2018 flu season (61,000).
 I am not saying coronavirus is not a problem, but if it requires that we shut down society then we should do the same every year for the flu.